petervkay/bigriver.github.io/pages/5-nationbuilder-directory.md

         <h6>Pricing</h6>
         <p class="padTop">For addition information, contact&nbsp;<a class="nbSearchLink" href="mailto:peter@bigriverwebdesign.com">peter@bigriverwebdesign.com.</a></p>
         <br/>
         <p>To purchase application, please use the subscribe button below.
-Upon subscription, you will receive an email with details about how to set up the application.</p>
+Upon subscription, you will be redirected to a page to set up the application.</p>
       </div>

       <div class="clickable" style="height: 9rem;">